chaoss/grimoirelab-hatstall/docs/README.md

 User is able to merge already existing profiles using `Merge` button.

-The `edit` link allows Hatstall's user to see and manage unique profile info:
+Using the `name` link allows Hatstall's user to see and manage unique profile info:

 ![Profile page](img/profile.jpg)